hifiberry/audiocontrol2/README.md

 This is the core controller application of [HiFiBerryOS](https://github.com/hifiberry/hifiberry-os), but feel free to use it any project of your choice.
 To work well, all local players should support MPRIS.

+The latest version now allows Non-MPRIS players.
+However, for these players interfaces must be developed individually.